koljapluemer/glosses4learning-cms/docs/instructions/002_rebuild_situation_view.md

     - For each of the glosses added as parts of usage examples, resolve `translations` into the native lang once and attach.

 Remove everything else from the page, it's now obsolete.
 Yes, REMOVE not "comment out" or "migrate".

+### Tool Links

+Let's start linking to tools from below the tree view.
+Our first tool is going to be "Break up glosses with no parts ($number_of_affected_glosses)".

+To implement this correctly, we need to amend [the gloss schema](schema/gloss.schema.json) and [its doc](docs/reference/gloss_file.md).
+Add an optional prop `logs` which should be an object with ISO timestamps as keys and arbitrary strings as the prop.

+Glosses that are not yet "broken up" means all glosses where both is true:

+- they do not have `parts`, or it's an empty `[]`
+- they do not have "SPLIT_CONSIDERED_UNNECESSARY" in any of their log values

+"Break up glosses with no parts  ($number_of_affected_glosses)" is supposed to be a simple button, `POST`ing to a new tool view (new route etc, let's make it clean) a list of such affected glosses from the situation tree.

+For now, let's make the view simple: a daisy table, one gloss in a row.
+One column the `content` which is also a clickable _blank link, another column an sm button "Can't be broken up" which adds such a "SPLIT_CONSIDERED_UNNECESSARY" log to the gloss object.
+Nothing else yet.